 When Online Forklift Training Makes Sense

 - When you are just talking about the classroom portion of the instruction.
-OSHA forklift training requirements include formal (classroom) instructions, practical training and finally the evaluation of operator’s performance.
+OSHA forklift training requirements include formal (classroom) instructions, practical training and finally the evaluation of the operator’s performance.
 So, clearly, the second and third requirements can’t be fulfilled by an online course.
 Formal instructions, however, can be effectively delivered through e-learning.

 - When you can’t afford to spare a qualified operator to provide the training.
 When volume spikes or unplanned absenteeism get entered into the equation, all too often the scheduled trainees can report to work for training but be left without a trainer.
 Online instruction eliminates this risk of lost training hours.